HarshRathi2511/crossword-contract/README.md

 ## Getting started

-##Crossword Game
+## Crossword Game
-Example implementation of a Crossword Game contract which uses near-contract-standards and simulation tests.
+Implementation of a Crossword Game contract built using rust which uses near-contract-standards and simulation tests.

-Prerequisites
+## Prerequisites

 Make sure Rust is installed per the prerequisites in near-sdk-rs Ensure near-cli is installed by running near --version.
 If not installed, install with: npm install -g near-cli

 ## Building
 Replace the placeholder account with your testnet account in all the scripts